Acts Chapter Sixteen

 Acts 16:6

-Paul and his companions traveled throughout the region of Phrygia and Galatia, having been kept by the Holy Spirit from preaching the word in the province of Asia.
+They traveled through the region of Phrygia and Galatia, because they had been prevented by the Ruach HaKodesh from speaking the message in the province of Asia.

 At first glance, this verse may seem odd and you may ask yourself: Why didn't God want them to go to Asia? and Wouldn't it have been good for them to go and preach in Asia?
 But, here we see that, instead of doing what Paul wanted, they followed the prompting of the Holy Spirit.
 God has his purpose and plan for us in all things and, though we may not understand at the time, his ways are perfect and we should follow.